sqlitecloud/sdk/JS/README.md

 }
 ```

-This method returns the following object
+This method returns the following object:

 ```js
 //success or warning response